JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 Great.
 So far so good.
 As a short exercise the reader might like to implement the one for the [logistic sigmoid](https://en.wikipedia.org/wiki/Logistic_function#Derivative).
 It also works without issue.
+#TODO should I actually just include logistic sigmoid a second example though out, and write its code next the the code for `sin`?

 Now let's consider why we implement `rrules` like this in the first place.